Self-Predictive Representations for Combinatorial Generalization in Behavioral Cloning: CL to TD-SR

-Here, illustrate that connection between CL and FB, showing that in the limit an n-step version of FB becomes similar to CL.
+Here, illustrate that connection between CL and TD-SR, showing that in the limit an n-step version of TD-SR becomes similar to CL.

-We can rewrite Equation \eqref{eq:infoNCE} to see the connection between FB (TD) and CL (MC).
-Under assumptions that $\phi,\psi$ are centered ($\mathbb{E}[\phi] = \mathbb{E}[\psi] = 0$), and unit normalized $\| \phi\|_2 ,\|\psi\|_2=1$, if we apply a second-order Taylor expansion to the denominator of the CL loss \citep{touati2023does} we have:
+We can rewrite Equation \eqref{eq:infoNCE} to see the connection between TD-SR and CL (MC).
+Under assumptions that $f$ is the dot product between $\phi$ and $\psi$, and $\phi,\psi$ are centered, if we apply a second-order Taylor expansion to the denominator of the CL loss \citep{touati2023does} we have: